second-state/MEGA/examples/order/README.md

 ## See it in action

-In another terminal window, you can send data to the webhook
+You can send data to the webhook using `curl`.

 ```bash
 curl http://localhost:3344/ -X POST -d @order.json